expo/expo/docs/versions/unversioned/sdk/calendar.md

 #### Returns

-An array of Calendar objects matching the provided entity type (if provided).
+An array of [calendar objects](#calendar "Calendar") matching the provided entity type (if provided).

 ### `Expo.Calendar.createCalendarAsync(details)`

-Creates a new calendar on the device, allowing events to be added later and displayed.
+Creates a new calendar on the device, allowing events to be added later and displayed in the OS Calendar app.

 #### Arguments